gnugiba/cone-time/README.md

 ## General Usage

-A productivity tools to have undisrupted moment to have excellent quality time
+A productivity tools to have excellent quality time

 ## Roadmap